holgerbrandl/kalasim/docs/userguide/docs/advanced.md

 ## Operational Control

 Even if `kalasim` tries to provide a simplistic, efficient, declarative approach to define a simulation, it may come along with computational demands simulation.
-To allow introspection into time-complexity of the underlying computations, the user may want to use the built-in `env.tickMetrics` [monitor](monitors.md) to analyze how much time is spent per time unit (aka *tick*).
-This monitor is not enabled by default and needs to be enabled when the environment is created by passing `enableTickMetrics=true`
+To allow introspection into time-complexity of the underlying computations, the user may want to enable the built-in `env.tickMetrics` [monitor](monitors.md) to analyze how much time is spent per time unit (aka *tick*).
+This monitor can be enabled by calling `enableTickMetrics()` when [configuring](basics.md#configuring-a-simulation) the simulation.

 ```kotlin hl_lines="5"
 {!api/TickMetricsExample.kts!}